rajvipulraj401/JS_Dsa/6-What_is_a_Data_structure/README.md

 ## What do they do?

 1) How to build one?

-2/)How to use it and when?
+2) How to use it and when?

 ## Types of operation we want to do on Data structures for which we use different data structures .